eddow/webgpgpu/README.md

 16-bit float is a thing in gpus and should be taken into account as it's a bit the "native" or "optimized" work size (important when working with mobile devices for ex).
 The big draw back is that *all devices don't support it*.

-Hence, in order to know if it's supported, `webGpGpu.f16` tells if it exists and all the f16 types (`f16`, `vec2h`, `mat2x2h`, etc.) will be available, and set back to their `f32` equivalent when `WebGpGpu.root` is ready, in case of non-availability.
+Hence, in order to know if it's supported, `webGpGpu.f16` tells if it exists and all the f16 types (`f16`, `vec2h`, `mat2x2h`, etc.) will be set to their `f32` equivalent until when the first `WebGpGpu` is ready and confirms their availability.

 The system has not yet been completely tested and remains the question of writing f16 immediate values &c.